Molecule Generation by Principal Subgraph Mining and Assembling: Experiment Details

 \section{Experiment Details}

 \paragraph{Model and Training Hyperparameters} We present the choice of model parameters in Table \ref{tab:param} and training parameters in Table \ref{tab:tparam}.
-We represent an atom with three features: atom embedding, piece embedding and position embedding.
+We represent an atom with three features: atom embedding, fragment embedding and position embedding.
 Atom embedding is a trainable vector of size $\text{e}_{\text{atom}}$ for each type of atoms.
-Similarly, piece embedding is a trainable vector of size $\text{e}_{\text{piece}}$ for each type of pieces.
-Positions indicate the order of generation of pieces.
-We jointly train a 2-layer MLP from the latent variable to predict property scores.
+Similarly, fragment embedding is a trainable vector of size $\text{e}_{\text{fragment}}$ for each type of fragment.
+Positions indicate the order of generation of fragments.
+For property optimization tasks, we jointly train a 2-layer MLP from the latent variable to predict property scores.
+For GuacaMol goal-directed benchmarks, the predictor is trained after the training of the VAE models.
 The training loss is represented as $\mathcal{L} = \alpha \cdot \mathcal{L}_{\text{rec}} + (1-\alpha) \cdot \mathcal{L}_{\text{prop}} + \beta \cdot \text{D}_{\text{KL}}$ where $\alpha$ balances the reconstruction loss and prediction loss.
 For $\beta$, we adopt a warm-up method that increase it by $\beta_{\text{stage}}$ every fixed number of steps to a maximum of $\beta_\text{max}$.
 We found a $\beta$ higher than $0.01$ often causes KL vanishing problem and greatly harm the performance.
 Our model and the baselines are trained on the ZINC250K dataset with the same train / valid / test split as in \citet{kusner2017grammar}.

 \paragraph{Property Optimization} We use gradient ascending to search in the continuous space of latent variable.
 For simplicity, we set a target score and optimize the mean square error between the score given by the predictor and the target score just as in the training process.
 The optimization stops if the mean square error does not drop for 3 iterations or it has been iterated to the $maxstep$.
 We normalize the Penalized logP in the training set to $[0, 1]$ according to the statistics of ZINC250K.
 By setting a target value higher than 1 the model is supposed to find molecules with better property than the molecules in the training set.
 To acquire the best performance, we perform a grid search with $lr \in \{0.001, 0.01, 0.1, 1, 2\}$, $max step \in \{20, 40, 60, 80, 100\}$ and $target \in \{1, 2, 3, 4\}$.
 For optimization of QED, we choose $lr=0.01, max step=100,target=2$.
 For optimization of Penalized logP, we choose $lr=0.1, max step=100, target=2$.